ajsmith/protein-analysis/report2/source/sequence.rst

 with known structures.

 Using these methods, I arrived at B7Z7N4_, a Poly(U)-specific endoribonuclease in humans which has no known structure.
+It belongs to the ENDOU_ protein family.
 Its closest sequence homolog is Q8JFY9_ of Xenopus laevis, which possesses a known 3D structure in PDB (2C1W_).
 BLAST alignment reported these sequences share 42.7% sequence identity.

 .. _B7Z7N4: https://www.uniprot.org/uniprot/B7Z7N4